 Note: MEDOC Travel insurance covers emergency medical expenses while traveling out of province and out of country.
 It does not cover medical expenses incurred in British Columbia.
 (However, MEDOC and Johnson EHC/Travel do cover trip cancellation and interruption for in-province trips.)

-See part 2 for a comparison of emergency out-of-province coverage.
+See part 2 of this Appendix for a comparison of emergency out-of-province coverage.